Eczema Drug's ethnic secrets revealed in new study

 Summary

-This study looks at how the eczema drug dupilumab affects people of different ethnic backgrounds.
+This study looks at how the eczema drug dupilumab works in people of different ethnic backgrounds.
 Researchers want to understand why Asian and African American people get eczema more often and respond differently to treatment.
-The study will compare inflammatory responses in 30 adults with moderate-to-severe eczema from Caucasian, Asian, and African American groups.
-Results may help tailor eczema treatments to specific ethnic populations.
+The study will compare 30 adults with moderate-to-severe eczema from Caucasian, Asian, and African American groups.
+It does not test a new treatment but aims to improve future care for all.

 Disclaimer Read more